The Batman starring Robert Pattinson: New logo and poster, release date, cast, plot and more

 Everything we know about The Batman movie

-No details about The Batman have been officially revealed other than the cast and the director.
+No details about The Batman have been officially revealed other than the cast, the director and the trailer.

-However, with Turturro cast as Falcone, this could mean The Batman will follow The Long Halloween comic book storyline where Falcone hires Batman's Rogue's Gallery (Catwoman, Joker, Mad Hatter, Penguin, Poison Ivy, Scarecrow and Solomon Grundy) to go after the Caped Crusader.
+Plot-wise, the trailer hints Batman will hunt a shadowy killer, following the noir-influenced The Long Halloween comic book storyline that sees Falcone hiring the Rogues Gallery of Batman villains, including Catwoman and Penguin, to take him down.

 Who's making it?